Josef Dvorak: Life and work

 In the 1980s, Dvorak celebrated a modification of English occultist Aleister Crowley’s Missa Phoenix in Burgenland and in Bremen.
 These happenings have been broadcast on Austrian television and gained Dvorak the reputation of being close to Satanism himself.

-Today, Dvorak calls himself a “Satanologist” and, as a free researcher and publicist, is particularly engaged in the history of psychoanalysis and the occult.
-In 1989 he wrote a book “Satanismus.
-Schwarze Rituale, Teufelswahn und Exorzismus, Geschichte und Gegenwart.” (“Satanism.
-Black rituals, devil obsession and exorcism, past and present”).
+Dvorak called himself a "Satanologist" and, as a free researcher and publicist, was particularly engaged in the history of psychoanalysis and the occult.
+In 1989 he wrote a book "Satanismus.
+Schwarze Rituale, Teufelswahn und Exorzismus, Geschichte und Gegenwart." ("Satanism.
+Black rituals, devil obsession and exorcism, past and present").

+Dvorak died in January 2026, at the age of 91.